-Toto Neorest vs Kohler Veil – Which is the Best?
+Toto Neorest Vs. Kohler Veil – Which is the Best?

-Last Updated on May 18, 2022 by toilethaven
+Last Updated on October 2, 2023 by toilethaven

 Toto Neorest and Kohler Veil are 2 of the best bidet toilet combos/integrated toilets and bidets.
 But what is the difference between these 2 high-end toilets and which one is the best?